DaniloParkour/gh-explorer/README.md

 <br /><br />
 This is a project resulted from the **Rocketseat´s Bootcamp Challenge**.
 Here you can see a project thats list repositories from **GitHub**.
 Just clone this project to your computer and with the Yarn installed, execute on project folder the command line _yarn_.
 <br /><br />
 This is a ReactJS project that uses the [GitHub API](https://api.github.com/) to get informations about the repository that the user ask.
-The founded repositories are saverd on local storage and placedo to the list of repositories.
+The founded repositories are saved on local storage and placed to the list of repositories.